Cornerback24/Python-Midi-Analysis/README.md

 Python-midi-analysis
 ====================
 The idea here is to decode midi files into objects that are easy to extract data from, primary by making tracks into objects that contains notes, which are objects themselves.
-This will probably only work with type one midi files which are organized so that each track contains data for a separate instrument.
+This works with with type one midi and type zero midi files.
+For type zero midi files, a single track is creating containing all notes.

 (This isn't meant to create or manipulate midi files; it is just to get data from them.)